Home Compare NHY.OL vs SHW

 Norsk Hydro A vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-The Sherwin-Williams Company holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+The Sherwin-Williams Company holds the cleaner structural position, with the lead spread across growth and profitability.
 Norsk Hydro ASA does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, Norsk Hydro ASA carries the stronger setup — intact trend against The Sherwin-Williams Company's broken trend.
 That leaves a split case: the structural lead stays with The Sherwin-Williams Company, but the market is not currently confirming it.

 Trajectory Similarity